Sanjay-George/isl_translator_server/README.md

 STEPS FOR RUNNING:
 1. Create a folder in htdocs
 2. CLone this repo into that folder
-3. Open translate.py and change the value of localhost variable to the proper file path
+3. Open translate.py and change the value of localhost variable to the correct file path
-4. Open model/checkpoint and change the model_checkpoint_path to the proper file path
+4. Open model/checkpoint and change the model_checkpoint_path to the correct file path
+5. Open model/hparams and change the property "best_bleu_dir" to the correct file path
 5. Run server.py.
 It will be run on port 5000.
 6. Run apache server on localhost.